mayurnewase/Cometitive-Travelling-Salesman-Problem/README.md

 3.Heuristic methods:-

-      nearest_neighbour.py -> Logic for controlling agent using NN. random_neighbour.py ->Logic for controlling agent using RN. aggressive_neighbour.py ->Logic for controlling agent using aggressive heuristic.
+      nearest_neighbour.py -> Logic for controlling agent using NN. random_neighbour.py -> Logic for controlling agent using RN. aggressive_neighbour.py -> Logic for controlling agent using aggressive heuristic.

 4.Hyper heuristic modules:-(inside modularized directory)

-      1.prediction_utils.py ->Used for reconstruction of path for predicting heuristic used by other agent.
-      2.controller.py ->(main controller)Used for controlling agents and communication with enviroment.
-      3.hyperX ->Used for predicting other agent's heuristic and find best policy against it.
+      prediction_utils.py -> Used for reconstruction of path for predicting heuristic used by other agent. controller.py -> (main controller)Used for controlling agents and communication with enviroment. hyperX -> Used for predicting other agent's heuristic and find best policy against it.

 To Do:-